Exploring Nonfiction Genres for Creative Writing

 If you think of more creative nonfiction genres, feel free to share them in the comments.

 Have you written creative nonfiction?
 How strictly do you feel a memoir or other work of creative nonfiction should stick to the facts?
-Do you feel that nonfiction genres should focus on content and not creativity?
+Do you feel that creative nonfiction genres should focus on content and not creativity?
 Share your thoughts in the comments.